 Some versions of the classic Cinderella story have one stepsister who isn't horrible and is actually nice to the heroine.
 In the live-action Cinderella adaptation Ever After, Marguerite is a Dumb BlondeRich Bitch, but Jacqueline is rather nice, just easily cowed by her mother and sister.

 Jane Bennet.
 The Bennets aren't as wealthy as the Darcys, but they are a family of local social prominence and own a fair amount of land.
-Jane is the eldest, prettiest, and sweetest of the five, loves and thinks well of everyone, and never has an unkind word cross her lips in the entire story.
+Jane is the eldest, prettiest, and sweetest of the five daughters, loves and thinks well of everyone, and never has an unkind word cross her lips in the entire story.

 Lasaraleen Tarkheena from The Horse and His Boy, part of the The Chronicles of Narnia series.
-She's spoiled, whiny and shallow, but ultimately helps her best friend Aravis when she needs it even if she doesn't quite understand why she would not marry the Vizier.
+She's spoiled, whiny and shallow, but ultimately helps her best friend Aravis when she needs it even if she doesn't quite understand why she would rather not marry the Vizier.

 Sara from A Little Princess.
 She is a bit clueless about people below her station at first, but she soon develops a very strong sense of compassion even before things all go to hell in a handbasket for her.